 In 2000, the website www.childsrights.org was launched, allowing the IDE to assemble all the intellectual heritage and information in one place.
 The content of the website was intended for an informed audience, offering legislative material, legal precedents, and bibliographic sources and has been a resounding success in terms of monthly visits.
 Private and public forums were also available on various themes.

 Starting in 2000 and continuing over the next 10 years, the IDE’s activities gradually evolved towards offering training programmes.
 Providing information led to raising awareness, which in turn required diverse activities, including both annual (such as the International Sion Seminar) and one-off events.

 Since then, the IDE has developed made-to-order training programmes, which provide academic level studies, in close collaboration with the IUKB until the end of 2014 and then with the CCRS, the University of Geneva's Center for Children's Rights Studies, which certifies and delivers the diplomas.
 Many foreign programmes are also available, particularly for studies of juvenile justice, in more than 20 countries, but also in other fields of study.
-A substantial programme aimed at incorporating children’s rights into the curriculum of Chinese universities began in 2006; at the same time, the website became available in Chinese.

 In 2010, the IDE opened a branch office in Geneva, to be closer to the key players in matters of children’s rights, and to be able to host activities in Geneva’s international environment.